profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 2.1.3 =
+* Turn off social login debug mode by default and added a filter to switch it ON if need be.
+* Fixed metabox naming in welcome message settings.
+* Fixed error when installing registration form theme.
+* Fixed revision settings page conflicting with a theme options.php settings page.
+* Fixed sanitization of custom field adding slash to quotes.
+* Removed duplicate front-end profile settings

 = 2.1.2 =
 * Fixed bug where social login via Twitter doesn't use user's email address even when it is returned.